 Feature attribute data consist of any information related to the associated feature.
 Think of it as specific information about individual features.
 If a group of features are streets, the attribute data can include the name of the street, the number of lanes, whether the street is a one-way street, the length of the street, etc. Another example can include the attributes of a group of countries.
-The attributes can include the country name, the population of the country, the type of government, the date the country was founded, etc. In this collaborative GIS map, the features will consist of "places or objects that people want to visit."
+The attributes can include the country name, the population of the country, the type of government, the date the country was founded, etc.

+In this collaborative GIS map, the features will consist of "places or objects that people want to visit."
 Your feature will be one of many on a single Web map.
 Now, you are going to include some attribute data with your feature.
 We will now create some attributes for your feature.

 B-2 ("Description of Your Chosen Place"): Briefly (in three sentences or less) describe the place or object that you specified in Question B-1 above?
-Example: The Eiffel Tower is an iron tower built on the Champ de Mars beside the River Seine in Paris.
-It is the tallest structure in Paris and among the most recognized symbols in the world.
-It is named after its designer, engineer Gustave Eiffel (from the Wikipedia Website.)
+Example: Ellis Island, at the mouth of the Hudson River in New York Harbor, is the location of what was at one time the main entry facility for immigrants entering the United States; the facility operated from January 1, 1892, until November 12, 1954(from the Wikipedia Website.)

 B-3 ("Why Do You Want to Visit This Place or Object?"): Why do you want to visit the place or object that you specified in Question B-1 above?
 Please limit your response to a maximum of two sentences.
-Example: It is a very famous landmark which I have seen in many movies.
+Example: This Island used to be the gateway to the United States, where thousands of immigrants come to this new world.